2023 Most Popular Allied Health Services Associate Degree Schools in Ohio

 The following schools top our list of the Most Popular Allied Health & Medical Assisting Services Associate Degree Colleges.

-Our 2023 rankings named Ross College-Sylvania the most popular school in Ohio for allied health and medical assisting services students working on their associate degree.
-Ross College-Sylvania is a fairly small private for-profit school located in the suburb of Sylvania.
+Our analysis found Ross College-Sylvania to be the most popular school for allied health and medical assisting services students who want to pursue a associate degree in Ohio.
+Ross College-Sylvania is a small private for-profit school located in the large suburb of Sylvania.

 About 94% of the students majoring in medical assisting at the school are women while 6% are male.